fucailanju/Teaching_at_Penn_State/PLSC 14 Intro to IR/README.md

 # PLSC 14 Intro to IR
 I gave a guest lecture on developmental theories in IPE.
+You may find the slides in this file.